-- 86 The Amended Solvency II Delegated Regulation require (re)insurers to take sustainability risks into account in the implementation of the prudent person principle.
-It requires (re)insurers to consider dependencies between assets and liabilities, consistency of investments with the nature of the business and long-term risk exposure and the requirement to consider short and long-term liquidity. - 87 The Central Bank expects (re)insurers to assess the potential impact of climate change risk on market, credit and liquidity risk related to their investments and the potential for climate change to impact the longterm investment returns from their portfolio.
-(Re)insurers should consider both transitional and physical risk drivers when assessing climate change risk for investments. - 88 The Central Bank expects (re)insurers to consider the impact of climate change risk on both the asset and liability profiles in their asset liability management. - 89 The Central Bank expects (re)insurers to consider mitigating actions where material accumulations of climate change risk exposure are

-The Amended Solvency II Delegated Regulation require (re)insurers to take sustainability risks into account in the implementation of the prudent person principle identified.
-Where (re)insurers are not able to assess the climate change risk exposure of a certain asset, they should take steps to ensure that the exposure to that asset is prudent.

-90 (Re)insurers can play an important stewardship role to influence the firms they invest in to transition to a low-carbon economy.
+- 89. The Amended Solvency II Delegated Regulation requires (re)insurers to take sustainability risks into account in the implementation of the prudent person principle.
+It requires (re)insurers to consider dependencies between assets and liabilities, consistency of investments with the nature of the business and long-term risk exposure, and the requirement to consider short and long-term liquidity. - 90.
+The Central Bank expects (re)insurers to assess the potential impact of climate change risk on market, credit, and liquidity risk related to their investments and the potential for climate change to impact the long-term investment returns from their portfolio.
+(Re)insurers should consider both transitional and physical risk drivers when assessing climate change risk for investments. - 91.
+The Central Bank expects (re)insurers to consider the impact of climate change risk on both the asset and liability profiles in their asset liability management. - 92.
+The Central Bank expects (re)insurers to consider mitigating actions where material accumulations of climate change risk exposure are identified.
+Where (re)insurers are not able to assess the climate change risk exposure of a certain asset, they should take steps to ensure that the exposure to that asset is prudent. - 93.
+(Re)insurers can play an important stewardship role to influence the firms they invest in to transition to a low-carbon economy.
 (Re)insurers are encouraged to consider how they may utilise their stewardship role as institutional investors by engaging with clients and firms to achieve climate neutrality, address risks and build climate resilience, e.g., through their use of voting rights and impact investing.
 Assets in scope should include both those assets where the (re)insurer has direct control of the assets and those in unit-linked funds where appropriate.

-Box 7: Central Bank expectations in relation to Reserving and Capital, Underwriting and Pricing and Investments
+Box 7: Central Bank expectations in relation to Reserving and Capital, Underwriting and Pricing and Investments a.
+Appropriately consider climate change risk in the measurement of their technical provisions and capital, and their underwriting